Widow: Slain Microsoft exec’s killing wasn’t random - NewsBreak

 On Feb.
 16, Jared dropped off his elder kids at their mother’s Jacksonville Beach home, police said.
 He was driving home with his 2-year-old daughter in the back seat when detectives say he potentially spotted a tire on the road and pulled over.

-It has been more than two months, and there are still no arrests in the case.
+It has been more than two months, and there are still no arrests in the case.‘Cold-hearted’: Slain Microsoft executive’s wife seeks answers

 In newly released security video from days after Jared’s murder, a suspicious person was spotted outside his home in the bottom of the screen.